 His arrival had at least one adverse side-effect.
 It prompted Wales’ newly-elected IRB Young Player of the Year, a 19-year-old by the name of Gavin Henson, to walk out of a team meeting in protest at realising he had dropped further down the fly-half pecking order.

 Henry never picked Henson again.
-Henson, who described the new assistant Wales coach Steve Hansen as ‘a grim-faced Kiwi who made Henry look like one-half of the Chuckle Brothers', plays for these days, his fractious Wales career sadly a thing of the past.
+Henson, who described the new assistant Wales coach Steve Hansen as ‘a grim-faced Kiwi who made Henry look like one-half of the Chuckle Brothers’, plays for Bath these days, his fractious Wales career sadly a thing of the past.